SebastianAchilles/sound-of-sorting/README.md

 ## System requirements

 The program should run on any Linux system.
-To play sounds, it uses the SDL2 library but that is linked statically, so you'll only need to install it if you intend to compile from source; but not to run the executable.
+To play sounds it uses the SDL2 library but that is linked statically, so you'll only need to install it if you intend to compile from source; but not to run the executable.
 On Fedora, you can install SDL2 static libs by running

     sudo dnf install SDL2-static

+## Running the program

+Download the tarball from the *Releases* tab.
+Navigate to the download location, extract it and run.
+In the terminal:

+    cd ~/Downloads
+    tar xzf sound-of-silence.tar.gz
+    ./sound-of-silence -s quick

 ## Usage